Organizational behaviour in Information Systems (Revision 4)

 Instructor: Glenn Coltman

 For those working in the field of Information Technology, organizational behaviour is a critical topic.
-It adds to the understanding of IT issues such as technology design, implementation and adoption.
+It adds to the understanding of IT issues such as technology design, implementation, and adoption.
 It provides theory to better understand IT organizations.
-Professionals implementing information systems and technology in organizations need to understand how these systems impact on organizational behaviour.
+Professionals implementing information systems and technology in organizations need to understand how these systems impact organizational behaviour.
 These connections and others are explored in this course.

 The course objectives are:

-- to explore the foundations of organizational behaviour
+- to explore the foundations of organizational behaviour using four frames of reference

 After completing this course, the student should be able to: